dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Calling `toString` with a `@system` sink is also valid, but the call will be considered `@system` since the condition that the argument be `@safe` is violated.

+These rules allow making `lazy` a lowering to a delegate type.
+Binding of arguments can still be done by implicitly embedding them in a delegate;
+a general implicit conversion from expressions to delegates is not necessary, but would work equally well.

+Furthermore, when making e.g. `@safe` the default, the changes proposed by this DIP allow for an especially smooth transition path for higher-order functions, that is not available otherwise.

+Delegates and function pointers with different attributes are compatible yet different types.
+For method overriding to behave as expected, overriding with contravariant parameters must be available to some degree.
+This DIP proposes a general solution that is not specific to function pointer and delegate types with attributes.

 ## Contents

 1. [Terms and Definitions](#terms-and-definitions)